Battle of Taginae: Battle

 Totila initially attempted to outflank his opponent by seizing a small hill on the Byzantine left which dominated the only route to the rear of the Byzantine line, but some of the Byzantine infantry deployed in a compact well-shielded formation managed to beat off successive attacks of the Ostrogothic cavalry.

 Having failed to turn Narses' position, and expecting 2,000 reinforcements from Teia, Totila used various expedients to delay the battle, including disingenuous offers of negotiation and duels enacted between the battle-lines.
 In one such occasion, Totila sent a Byzantine deserter named Coccas out to challenge any Byzantine to single combat.
 Coccas was large and immensely strong.
 He had a reputation among the Goths as a ruthless and powerful fighter.
 An Armenian named Anzalas, one of Narses' bodyguards, answered the challenge.
 Coccas charged at Anzalas, but at the last moment, Anzalas swerved his horse and stabbed the Gothic champion in the side.
 It was not the most auspicious omen for the Ostrogoths.

 However, the Ostrogothic king had another delaying tactic.
 Both armies watched as Totila, dressed in shining purple and gold armor, and riding a huge stallion, cantered out towards the space between the two large armies.
 His horse went circles, reared, pirouetted, and ran backwards as Totila tossed his lance into the air and caught it.
 At last, he rode back to his own army and changed into battle armor.
-Teia had arrived.
+By this time, Teia had arrived.

 His reinforcements having arrived, Totila broke formation and retired for lunch.
 Narses, wary of a possible ruse, permitted his troops to refresh themselves without leaving their positions.
 Totila, apparently hoping to take his enemy by surprise, launched a sudden large-scale mounted assault upon the Byzantine center.
 Ancient and modern authors have accused him of folly, but Totila probably sought to close with the enemy as fast as possible in order to avoid the effects of the formidable Byzantine archers.
-The Byzantines were prepared for such a move, however, and the archers massed on the flanks to incline their front towards the center so that his battle-line became crescent-shaped.
+The Byzantines were prepared for such a move, however, and the archers massed on the flanks inclined their front towards the center so that their battle-line became crescent-shaped.
 Caught in the enfilading fire from both sides, the Ostrogothic cavalry sustained high casualties and their attack faltered.
 The course and duration of the subsequent battle are uncertain, but towards early evening Narses ordered a general advance, and the Ostrogoths broke and fled.
 Although accounts vary, it was probably during the subsequent rout that Totila was killed.